lanl/PyBNF/docs/examples.rst

 fceri_gamma
 ^^^^^^^^^^^
-A benchmark rule-based model of IgE-Fc\ :math:`\epsilon`\ RI signaling, published in [Gupta2018]_.
+A benchmark rule-based model of IgE-Fc\ :math:`\epsilon`\ RI signaling, originally published in [Faeder2003]_ and adapted in [Sneddon2011]_.
+The BNGL file was provided in [Gupta2018]_.
 To create an example fitting problem, we generated synthetic data based on the published ground truth, and try to recover the ground truth parameters by fitting.

 igf1r
 ^^^^^
-A model if IGF1R interation with IGF, orignally published and fit with BioNetFit 1 in [Erickson2018]_.
+A model if IGF1R interation with IGF, orignally published and fit with BioNetFit 1 in [Erickson2019]_.
 We provide the config and data files to solve the same fitting problem as in the original study.

 The original study also performed bootstrapping to assess parameter uncertainty.
 We provide the config igf1r_boot.conf to perform the same analysis in PyBNF.
-The results are expected to match the bootstrapping figure in [Erickson2018]_.
+The results are expected to match the bootstrapping figure in [Erickson2019]_.

 raf_sbml
 ^^^^^^^^